sgmoh/s.s/UPTIME_SETUP_GUIDE.md

 1. Log into your UptimeRobot dashboard
 2. Click "Add New Monitor"
 3. For "Monitor Type", select "HTTP(s)"
-4. For "Friendly Name", enter "Discord Love Bot"
+4. For "Friendly Name", enter "Sage and Salman"
 5. For "URL", enter your application's health endpoint: `https://your-deployed-url.com/api/health`
 6. Set the "Monitoring Interval" to 5 minutes
 7. Click "Create Monitor"